brightcove/brightcove-player-sdk-ios-googlecast/README.md

 * adConfigId (for use with SSAI)
 * userId (for use with analytics tracking)
 * applicationId (for use with analytics tracking)

+**NOTE: When using the Brightcove Cast Receiver app with the Brightcove Native SDKs, you must send the `catalogParams` object via the `customData` interface.
+A static URL is not supported.
+If you are correctly utilizing the `BCOVReceiverAppConfig` class this is handled for you.**

 ## Generic Stream Concurrency